 Ad Position — Your ad can show up in several places on a search engine results page (SERP).
 That position depends on your maximum bid and quality score.

-With those terms defined, here are 7 steps to take to set up your AdWords campaign:
+With those terms defined, here are 7 steps to take to set up your Google Ads campaign: